Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Public Buses: Public buses are available but can be crowded and uncomfortable, especially in the city.
 They are cheap, but not ideal if you’re in a hurry or want comfort during your visit to Nepal!

-Don’t forget the good old-fashioned way and follow the lead of Happy Irish WANDERERS.
+If we’ve said it once we’ll say it again – don’t forget the good old-fashioned way and follow the lead of Happy Irish WANDERERS.
 After all, is there a better way to truly discover a place than to wander?!

 Intercity Travel (Within Nepal)